Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Limitations Future Directions

+The focus of our paper is on the challenges that arise when building a model-based covert messaging system from a steganographic construction.
+We explicate these challenges, discuss potential solutions, and surface various performance-security tradeoffs.
+Like all prior works, we do not address some deployment issues associated with rendezvous, key exchange, or link parameter agreement.

+In addition to the above omissions, this is a rapidly evolving field, and future work should re-examine several topics in their time frame.
+For instance, this work was done using GPT-2, but future work should consider switching to more advanced models such as GPT-3/4 to get more accurate comparisons against non-generated text.
+Additionally, MBFTE and other systems that use large-language models for covert messaging are currently unsuitable for low-end or legacy mobile devices, because those devices may lack the resources (e.g. memory) to support such models.

+Note that while our focus is embedding information into covertext using a generative model, there has been research on embedding information in other channels on public platforms~\cite{hu2021steganography,li2018lost,yang2020behavioral}.
+For instance, using the liking of certain posts, or posting behavior to communicate small amounts of information.
+While the capacity of such methods is small, many of the techniques and security considerations could be applied to future work.

-There are other channels that adversaries may attempt to use to detect MBFTE that we have not explored, namely usage pattern analysis.
-This is because the average user of the platform and an MBFTE user could have different posting frequencies or patterns.
-To avoid this, models of user activity on the platform could be used to drive MBFTE posting and scraping the platform.
+There are other channels that adversaries could use to detect covert-messaging users that we have not discussed.
+An example is usage pattern analysis; the average user of the platform and a user of the covert-messaging system could have different posting frequencies or patterns.
+An adversary could examine post content, such as ensuring posts are coherent with each other, or fit the expected demographics of the poster.
+Alternatively, the adversary could use means other than looking at the platform messages (e.g., correlating IP addresses).

-Finally, we do not consider how the sender and receiver come to be in possession of a shared key, model parameters, seed, etc. These are important deployment considerations that are often elided and should receive more attention.